Admittedly-Goat/isiesem2024.net.github.io/docs/index.md

 ## Announcements

+- If you have participated in our conference and want to **get the certified invitation letter**, please download it [here](image/index/1724936105289.pdf).
 - Final program is out now!
 Please check the [Program](Program/index.md) page for more details.
 - Preliminary program is out now!
 Additionally, we are gradually announcing the keynote speakers.
 Please check the [Program](Program/index.md) page for more details.
 - The abstract submission is open now!
 Anyone who is interested in giving a presentation at the conference can submit an abstract.
 Please check the [Abstract Submission](Program/Abstract.md) page for more details.